A Systematic Survey of Regularization and Normalization in GANs: Applications of Regularization and Normalization in SOTA GANs

-In this section, we investigate the regularization and normalization techniques that have been frequently employed in SOTA and popular GANs.
-We select five methods categorized into two classes according to different tasks: Unconditional Generation and Conditional Generation.
+{In this section, to provide a side view to the selection of regularization and normalization techniques, we investigate the applications of regularization and normalization techniques frequently employed in state-of-the-art and popular GANs.
+We select six methods (One per year from 2017-2022) categorized into two classes according to different tasks: Unconditional Generation and Conditional Generation.
 The selected methods and analysis are shown in Table \ref{table:SOTA }.
-PGGAN \cite{karras2017progressive} is the most popular GAN model in recent years, which grows the size of both the generator and discriminator progressively.
+PGGAN \cite{karras2017progressive} is a popular GAN model in recent years, which grows the size of both the generator and discriminator progressively.
 PGGAN empowers high-resolution image generation.
-Since PGGAN was proposed in 2017, only some simple regularization techniques were applied: WGAN-GP \cite{gulrajani2017improved}, BN \cite{miyato2018spectral}, and LN \cite{miyato2018spectral}; AutoGAN \cite{gong2019autogan} is the first study introducing the Neural architecture search (NAS) to GANs.
+Since PGGAN was proposed in 2017, only some simple regularization techniques were applied: WGAN-GP \cite{gulrajani2017improved}, BN \cite{miyato2018spectral}, and LN \cite{miyato2018spectral}; BigGAN \cite{brock2018large} is a popular conditional generative adversarial networks, which uses many regularization and normalization techniques, such as zc-GP\cite{mescheder2018training}, SN \cite{miyato2018spectral}, Off-Diagonal OR \cite{brock2018large}, and CBN \cite{miyato2018cgans}; AutoGAN \cite{gong2019autogan} is the first study introducing the Neural architecture search (NAS) to GANs.
 It defines the search space for the generator architecture and adopts Inception score as the reward to discover the best architecture.
-The discovered generator does not have any normalization, so AutoGAN only comprises SN \cite{miyato2018spectral}; BigGAN \cite{brock2018large} is a popular conditional generative adversarial networks, which uses many regularization and normalization techniques, such as zc-GP\cite{mescheder2018training}, SN \cite{miyato2018spectral}, Off-Diagonal OR \cite{brock2018large}, and CBN \cite{miyato2018cgans}; DiffAugment-CR-BigGAN \cite{zhao2020differentiable} applies some latest regularization techniques to BigGAN and achieves better performance.
-Apart from the regularization and normalization techniques applied to BigGAN, CR \cite{zhang2019consistency} and data augmentation with $Translation + Cutout$ are also applied in DiffAugment-CR-BigGAN; Furthermore, DiffAugment-StyleGAN2 \cite{zhao2020differentiable} adds data augmentation with $Color + Cutout$ to StyleGAN2 \cite{karras2020analyzing}, where StyleGAN2 is also a popular conditional GANs.
-StyleGAN2 produces photorealistic images with large varieties and is widely used in image conditional generation tasks, such as Image Completion \cite{zhao2021large}, Image-to-Image Translation \cite{richardson2020encoding}.
-Apart from the zc-GP and IN, path length regularization is also used in StyleGAN2.
+The main focus of AutoGAN is architecture, so AutoGAN only comprises SN \cite{miyato2018spectral}; StyleGAN2 \cite{karras2019style} is the most popular architecture of GANs, which produces photorealistic images with large varieties and is widely used in image generation, such as Image Completion \cite{zhao2021large}, Image-to-Image Translation \cite{richardson2020encoding}.
+StyleGAN2-ADA \cite{karras2020training} proposes a novelty adaptive data augmentation methods.
+Combining StyleGAN2 and adaptive data augmentation, StyleGAN2-ADA \cite{karras2020training} obtains impressive performance in image generation, particularly in data-effficient generation.
+Furthermore, InsGen \cite{yang2021data} combines StyleGAN2-ADA with contrastive learning, acquiring state of the art on many generation tasks and datasets.
+Recently, StyleGAN-XL \cite{sauer2022stylegan} scales StyleGAN to large diverse datasets and sets a new state-of-the-art on large-scale image synthesis.
+In summary, many regularization and normalization techniques have been used in state-of-the-art GANs with zc-GP and SN being more attractive to researchers.
+Data augmentation is a striking method and orthogonal to other ongoing researches on training, architecture, and regularization.
+Therefore, popular augmentation strategies, such as ADA, have been employed as default operations GANs training.
+Furthermore, self-supervision has been used to further improve the performance of GANs, which is also orthogonal to other methods.}